ZuzooVn/face_ripper/README.md

 Play with the scripts with directories containing small amounts of jpgs at first so you make sure everything is grabbing and putting everything to, and from where you want.

+Your MP4 videos should be 1080p if not higher.
+As of yet there is nothing in this repo that removes a low rez/ face shot far from the camera image.

+This code does not crop the faces.

 # Dependancies
 These scripts are dependant on the face_recognition app by ageitgey here https://github.com/ageitgey/face_recognition